Strangebrewer/strangeblog/server/Planning.md

 - add save, save & close, and cancel functionality to the "/editor" page

 ### Main.jsx:
+- FIXED: If there are usertags and you delete the last one, the "My Tags:" label still shows.
 - DONE: add category to the display
+- DONE: add functionality for changing the category
 - DONE: Top of page button on Main.jsx
 - DONE: create a Search component for the Main page, something to go in the expanding search box
   - DONE: Add notice thing that appears under the nav that shows what the current search criteria are